Codecademy/docs/content/python/concepts/math-module/terms/math-comb/math-comb.md

 ---

-'**Math.comb()** function allows you to find out how many unordered choices can be possibly made in order to choose 'k' amount of items from 'n' number of items.'
+**Math.comb()** function allows you to find out how many unordered choices can be possibly made in order to choose 'k' amount of items from 'n' number of items.

 ## Syntax